 To more fully understand my ancestor—a man whose name I carry—I’ll have to more fully understand the Tulsa Race Massacre.
 Because Black history is American history.

 Jason LaBau joined the history department at The Waterford School in 2015.
 He holds a Ph.D. from the University of Southern California and a BA from Pomona College.
 Before arriving at Waterford he taught in the California State University system in the Los Angeles area.
 Dr. LaBau enjoys exploring a wide variety of historical subjects with his students.
 At Pomona he wrote a thesis on W.E.B.
 Du Bois and black autobiography, then shifted focus to modern conservative politics for his dissertation at USC.
-At Waterford, Dr. LaBau has taught Human Geography, Ancient History, and U.S. History.
-Now in his third year as Dean of the Class of 2022, he is looking forward to celebrating their fantastic senior year.
+At Waterford, Dr. LaBau has taught Human Geography, Exchanges & Encounters, Ancient History, and U.S. History.
 He is a voracious follower of politics, religion, and race in America.
 He loves playing board games and reading fiction.
 He lives in Sandy with his wife, a professional pastry chef and recipe developer, and his two sons, who love attending Waterford with dad.